 5. Results related to workforce environment and engagement should be reported in item 7.3.
+Workforce refers to the people actively involved in accomplishing your organization's work.
+It includes team leaders, supervisors, and managers at all levels.
 People supervised by a contractor should be addressed in categories 2 and 6 as part of your larger work system strategy and your internal work processes.
 For organizations that also rely on volunteers, workforce includes these volunteers.